kleinher/orquestator/README.md

 # Orquestator
-## Descripción
+## Description

-Orquestator es un backend desarrollado en Java utilizando Spring Boot.
-Este proyecto está diseñado para ser desplegado en una instancia EC2 de AWS, con una base de datos RDS.
-Utiliza GitHub Actions para la integración y despliegue continuo.
+Orquestator is a backend developed in Java using Spring Boot.
+This project is designed to be deployed on an AWS EC2 instance, with an RDS database.
+It utilizes GitHub Actions for continuous integration and deployment.

-## Características
+## Features

-    - Desarrollo en Java con Spring Boot.
+    - Developed in Java with Spring Boot.
-    - Despliegue automatizado en EC2 utilizando GitHub Actions.
+    - Automated deployment on EC2 using GitHub Actions.
-    - Integración con base de datos RDS en AWS.
+    - Integration with an RDS database on AWS.
-    - Implementación de prácticas de CI/CD.
+    - Implementation of CI/CD practices.

-## Requisitos
+## Requirements

-    1. Java 11 o superior
+    1. Java 11 or higher
     2. Maven
-    3. AWS CLI configurado
+    3. AWS CLI configured
-    4. Instancia EC2 en AWS
+    4. EC2 instance on AWS
-    5. Base de datos RDS en AWS
+    5. RDS database on AWS